electronut/ElectronutLabs-bluey/README.md

 - [Blueybeacon][4] - displaying sensor data on web using a Raspberry Pi as gateway.

 ## Coming Soon...

+Some of the things that we are working on...

 - Data logging
 - HID on Raspberry Pi